ExitGNU/exitgnu.github.io/index.md

 * [**BlissOS**](https://blissos.org) - BlissOS is an Android-based open source OS that incorporates many optimizations, features, and that supports many more devices.

 * [**Gentoo**](https://www.linuxfromscratch.org/) - Gentoo is a highly flexible, source-based Linux distribution.
-The Gentoo project provides uutils as a GNU drop-in replacement and LLVM stage-3 archives.
+The Gentoo project provides uutils in their repositories as a GNU drop-in replacement and LLVM stage-3 archives.
 This distribution is only for very advanced users.

 * [**Linux from Scratch**](https://www.linuxfromscratch.org/) - Feeling like binary distros are not enough for you?
 Linux from Scratch is a project that provides you with step-by-step instructions for building your own custom Linux system, entirely from source code.
 You can build non-GNU installation for your purposes and needs.